AMZNG1/Animated-Crypto-Decentralized-Platform/README.md

-Mission : Create Powerful Animated Blockchain Platform for individuals, who  values and have great passion and love  to  The Animated  Reality, Dimenson or Universe.
+Mission : Create Powerful Animated Blockchain Platform for individuals, who  values and have great passion and love  The Animated  Reality, Dimenson or Universe.